 Start with a discussion with your GP about your family history and they will help you decide on next steps.

-This article has been reviewed by women’s health specialist Dr Elisabeth Rosen
+This article has been approved by women’s health specialist Dr Elisabeth Rosen.